moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 the students have competed in the final design competition with our students which has been a huge success.
 This past year I was awarded a $24k `Global Affairs Seed Grant`_ and took 12 UCD student to Japan for an unbelievable trip.
-We visited Nobel Prize winning research labs, the Toyota factory and musuem, and all of the students presented their work to over 80 students and faculty in an international setting.
+We visited Nobel Prize winning research labs, the Toyota factory and museum, and all of the students presented their work to over 80 students and faculty in an international setting.